Police Dependants' Trust

-The Police Dependants' Trust is a body which looks after the interest and welfare of the families of British police officers who have died or been incapacitated as a result of injury while on duty.
+Police Care UK, formerly the Police Dependants' Trust, is a body which looks after the interest and welfare of the families of British police officers who have died or been incapacitated as a result of injury while on duty.

-It was set up in 1966 from financial donations which flooded in after three officers in London were shot dead in cold blood by three men whose car they had stopped for a routine inspection (Massacre of Braybrook Street).
+It was set up in December 1966 from financial donations which flooded in after three CID officers in London were murdered by three men whose car they had stopped for a routine inspection (Shepherd's Bush murders).
 The initial contributor was holiday camp owner Billy Butlin, who anonymously donated £100,000.
 Public donations soon swelled the fund to one million pounds.

 The three killers were all given life sentences.
-One of them died behind bars in 1981, while another was released on licence after 25 years, he died, murdered, eight years later.
+John Duddy died while imprisoned in Parkhurst prison in February 1981, while John Edward 'Jack' Witney was released on licence in 1991 after 25 years and was later murdered in Bristol in 1999.
 Harry Roberts was released on licence in November 2014, after serving 48 years.